hiyama341/teemi/README.rst

              TCTT..GTTAATCGCGTG
     TCACGTCCAAGAA..CAAT

 Step 2: Digesting the plasmid.
+The plasmid is a small, circular DNA molecule.
+We're importing a specific template that we'll use to integrate our gRNAs.

 .. code-block:: python

     # 2.1: Import the plasmid
     vector = Dseqrecord(get_dna_from_plate_name('Backbone_template - p0056_(pESC-LEU-ccdB-USER) (1).fasta', 'plasmid_plates', database_path="G8H_CPR_library/data/06-lims/csv_database/"), circular = True)

-The plasmid is a small, circular DNA molecule.
-We're importing a specific template that we'll use to integrate our gRNAs.

-2.2: Digest the plasmid with AsiSI enzyme
+2.2: Digest the plasmid with AsiSI enzyme.
+Digestion with the AsiSI enzyme creates specific cuts in the plasmid, allowing us to insert our gRNAs at these locations.

 .. code-block:: python
+    from Bio.Restriction import AsiSI
     vector_asiSI, cCCDB  = sorted( vector.cut(AsiSI), reverse=True)
     print(vector_asiSI.seq)

-Digestion with the AsiSI enzyme creates specific cuts in the plasmid, allowing us to insert our gRNAs at these locations.

 Output: